kubotal/kad-doc/kad/docs/getting-started/15-a-first-deployment.md

 despite having a `componentRelease` named `podinfo1`, there is no corresponding active deployment in the cluster.

 The reason lies in a convention followed by KAD: files with names starting with an underscore ('_') are ignored.
-For KAD, the file `.../deployments/_podinfo1.yaml` is effectively nonexistent.
+For KAD, the file `.../deployments/_podinfo1.yaml` is nonexistent.

-Before proceeding with the deployment, the `parameters.url` attribute must be adjusted to a valid URL within your context.
+Before proceeding with the deployment, the `parameters.fqdn` attribute must be adjusted to a valid FQDN within your context.
 Additionally, the `parameters.ingressClassName` attribute may need to be updated if you are using an ingress controller other than `nginx`.